OrionAi-dev/MindScript/docs/spec-bdd-openspec-core.md

 # OpenSpec BDD: `openspec.core` (v1.0)

-**What it is:** a minimal, portable BDD scenario format (YAML) you can use in domains that do not already have a native BDD stack.
+**What it is:** a minimal, portable BDD scenario format (YAML) for domains that do not already have a native BDD stack.
 **How it is used:** just like Cucumber or Behave — your OpenSpec specs reference it via `bdd_ref.source` and `bdd_ref.path`.

 ---

 ## When to use `openspec.core`

-- You want human-readable scenarios but do not want to commit to a specific BDD tool yet.
+* You want human-readable scenarios but do not want to commit to a specific BDD tool yet.
-- You need a single source that can later generate Cucumber, Behave, Behat, or Robot files.
+* You need a single source that can later generate Cucumber, Behave, Behat, or Robot files.
-- Non-software domains (legal, operations, policy) need structured scenarios with schema validation.
+* Non-software domains (legal, operations, policy) need structured scenarios with schema validation.

 If you already have a mature BDD toolchain, prefer that and just reference it.